mabdh/pages/source/_posts/mudjik.md

 cover_detail: /images/mudjik/banner.jpg
 ---

 Generating spotify playlist based on an image's mood.
-Implemented as Web application using Node.js and iOS application and using Spotify API.
+Implemented as Web application using Node.js and iOS application and using Spotify API. <!-- more -->

 <figure>
 <img src="/images/mudjik/mudjik_presentation.png" width="500">